 Michelle Casbon explores the machine learning and natural language processing that enables Qordoba to generate high-quality translations in many different languages and describes the techniques Qordoba uses to provide continuous deployment of localized strings, live syncing across platforms (mobile, web, Photoshop, Sketch, Help Desk, etc.), content generation for any locale, and emotional response.
 Michelle also explores Qordoba’s architecture for handling billions of localized strings in many different languages, using Apache Spark and Apache PredictionIO (incubating) for natural language processing, Kubernetes and Docker for containerized deployment, scaling, and management, Apache Cassandra and MariaDB as a storage layer, and Scala and Akka as an orchestration layer.

-Michelle Casbon is a Senior Engineer on the Google Cloud Platform Developer Relations team, where she focuses on open source contributions and community engagement for machine learning and big data tools.
-Prior to joining Google, she was at several San Francisco-based startups as a Senior Engineer and Director of Data Science.
-Within these roles, she built and shipped machine learning products on distributed platforms using both AWS and GCP.
+Michelle Casbon is a senior engineer on the Google Cloud Platform developer relations team, where she focuses on open source contributions and community engagement for machine learning and big data tools.
 Michelle’s development experience spans more than a decade and has primarily focused on multilingual natural language processing, system architecture and integration, and continuous delivery pipelines for machine learning applications.
-She especially loves working with open source projects and has contributed to Apache Spark and Apache Flume.
-Her writing has been featured in the AI section of O’Reilly Radar.
-Michelle holds a masters degree from the University of Cambridge.
+Previously, she was a senior engineer and director of data science at several San Francisco-based startups, building and shipping machine learning products on distributed platforms using both AWS and GCP.
+She especially loves working with open source projects and is a contributor to Kubeflow.
+Michelle holds a master’s degree from the University of Cambridge.

 Comments on this page are now closed.